SCISIM

 C) A document showing the defendant's signature authorizing the takeover

-D) A physical object used by the defendant to gain control of the company
+D) A witness's testimony about seeing the defendant unlawfully take control of a company

 • 12.
 In a robbery case, which of the following would be considered testimonial evidence?